-Apart from following specific swims of the Magnificent Seven, the post entitled “what temperature of water is too cold to swim in?“, has for over a year been the site’s most popular.
+The post entitled “what temperature of water is too cold to swim in?“, was for over a year the site’s most popular.

 This is a slightly updated version (main changes in italics), specifically the list of factors affecting ability.

 This post was courtesy of searches on the site as a few variations of this question had cropped up.